 Today, the School educates a wide range of students from all parts of the globe in its undergraduate liberal arts major and its three graduate programs.
 It boasts a faculty of respected scholars and practitioners in disciplines that include politics, economics, sociology, psychology, physics, molecular biology and geosciences, who — individually and as members of world-class research centers and programs — influence the international and domestic environment through policy research and teaching.

 The School has also grown physically over the years.
 The central building, Robertson Hall, and adjacent Scudder Plaza were designed by renowned architect Minoru Yamasaki in 1965 and first occupied in 1966.
-Also housing WWS faculty, centers and programs are Wallace, Bendheim and Corwin Halls, and the Julis Romo Rabinowitz and Louis A. Simpson International Buildings.
+Also housing faculty, centers, and programs are Wallace, Bendheim, and Corwin Halls, and the Julis Romo Rabinowitz and Louis A. Simpson International Buildings.
 Additional faculty, as well as centers and programs, are scattered in other University buildings.

 In 2018, the School's auditorium was renamed to the Arthur Lewis Auditorium to honor the legacy of economist Sir W. Arthur Lewis.
 The space in Robertson Hall was previously named for University President Emeritus Harold Dodds, whose name now graces the building’s atrium.